 It is in our obedience, as a result of a transformed life, that we and others are blessed and God is glorified.

-Let the light of God’s Word illuminate the narrow road for you, because, even though it’s fraught with obstacles and challenges, it holds the greatest reward, eternal life in heaven, and it is as you are helped over each obstacle by the hand of Jesus that you have the best view of that reward.
+Let the light of God’s Word illuminate the narrow road for you, because, even though it’s fraught with obstacles and challenges, it holds the greatest reward, eternal life in heaven, and it is as you are helped over each obstacle or through each storm by the hand of Jesus that you have the best view of that reward.